-- 3.5.3 There is little doubt that delays are occurring and appear to be increasing.
+- 4.1.2 There is little doubt that delays are occurring and appear to be increasing.
 Over eighty percent (80%) of respondents felt that 'avoidable' delays in the contracting and engagement of salvage services might lead to the escalation of a situation to a point where significant damage, loss or danger to life might occur.
-Sixty-nine percent (69%) stated that they had been personally involved where delays have occurred and nearly seventy percent felt that delays were becoming more prevalent. - 3.5.4 There appears to be no single cause, or single party, responsible for such delays but when looking at the evidence there are some factors that would appear to have a much greater influence than others, namely:
+Sixty-nine percent (69%) stated that they had been personally involved in an incident where delays have occurred and nearly seventy percent felt that delays were becoming more prevalent. - 4.1.3 There appears to be no single cause, or single party, responsible for such delays but when looking at the evidence there are some factors that would appear to have a much greater influence than others, namely:

-3.6 Role of the Master, the shipowners, and the Designated Person Ashore (DPA)
+4.2 Role of the Master, the shipowners, and the DPA

-3.6.1 Most masters or shipowners will be lucky enough to get through their careers without needing salvage assistance for one of their vessels and, absent prior experience of casualties, it would be unlikely that they will have an intimate knowledge of the different types of salvage contract available to them.
+4.2.1 Most Masters or shipowners will be lucky enough to get through their careers without needing salvage assistance for one of their vessels and, absent prior experience of casualties, it would be unlikely that they will have an intimate knowledge of the different types of salvage contract available to them.
 Others are not so fortunate!

-- 3.6.2 In fact, I recall dealing with an incident in 2015, where a vessel ran aground at full speed.
-It was the master's final voyage, and with his retirement less than '400 miles' nautical miles away, it was his first incident and experience of marine salvage after a lengthy career at sea. - 3.6.3 The Master is responsible for ensuring that all international and local laws are followed properly, and that all management policies are fully complied with and for communicating with shore authorities, in response to oil spills or other accidents.
-The consequences of delays in requesting, or agreeing salvage services can be disastrous, especially if there is damage to the environment. - 3.6.4 In the past, a Master may have entered into a salvage contract without any discussion with the shipowners, and/or their insurers.
-However, modern day improvements in technology, coupled with the speed and availability of communication platforms, means that a Master can be in 24/7 contact with his/her office and emergency response plans can be activated with minimal delay.
-As a result, and subject to the degree of urgency, there may be some scope for an assessment of the situation, analysis of risks and a discussion on options prior to taking any decisions. - 3.6.5 Although the Master is on scene, has the best knowledge of his/her ship and the developing situation, and remains in command, the number of masters that sign or agree salvage services, has reduced significantly over the years except for a few geographical areas where either port or maritime authorities may request such salvage agreements to be implemented without delay13. - 3.7.7 Due to several factors masters may be 'influenced14' by their superiors, insurers or legal advisors not to enter into a contract or, they may not have the delegated authority to do so on behalf of the company15.
-Regrettably, such policies may lead to criminalisation of the Master, officers and crew if it is deemed that they were negligent in their response to the incident. - 3.6.8 Recipients who have been personally involved, and have had recent experience of delays, were asked which party initiated the contractual negotiations.
-(Base105) (Fig.3)
+- 4.2.2 In fact, I personally recall dealing with an incident in 2015, where a vessel ran aground at full speed.
+It was the Master's final voyage, and with his retirement less than '400 miles' nautical miles away, it was his first incident and experience of marine salvage after a lengthy career at sea. - 4.2.3 The Master is responsible for ensuring that all international and local laws are followed properly, ensuring that all management policies are fully complied with and for communicating with shore authorities in response to oil spills or other accidents.
+The consequences of delays in requesting, or agreeing salvage services can be disastrous, especially if there is risk of damage to the environment. - 4.2.4 In the past, a Master may have entered into a salvage contract without any discussion with the shipowners, and/or their insurers.
+However, modern day improvements in technology, coupled with the speed and availability of communication platforms, means that a Master can be in 24/7 contact with their office and emergency response plans can be activated with minimal delay.
+As a result, and subject to the degree of urgency, there may be some scope for an assessment of the situation, analysis of risks and a discussion of options prior to taking any decisions. - 4.2.5 Although the Master is on scene, has the best knowledge of their ship and the developing situation, and remains in command, the number of Masters that sign or agree salvage services, has reduced significantly over the years except for a few geographical areas where either the port or maritime authorities may request such salvage agreements to be implemented without delay. - 4.2.6 Due to several factors Masters may be 'influenced' by their superiors, insurers or legal advisors not to enter into a contract or they may not have the delegated authority to do so on behalf of the company.
+Regrettably, such policies may lead to criminalisation of the Master, officers' and crew if it is deemed that they were negligent in their response to the incident. - 4.2.7 Recipients who have been personally involved, and have had recent experience of delays, were asked which party initiated the contractual negotiations.
+(Fig.3)

-13 Feedback suggests that a few Masters' may be signing LOF contracts in the Westerschelde area, NL.
+&lt;sup>14 Feedback suggests that a few Masters may be signing LOF contracts in the Westerschelde area, NL.